 Leaving 5 percent of a wall uninsulated will reduce the entire wall’s R-value (resistance to heat flow) by 20 percent.
 It doesn’t take much more time to install fiberglass insulation properly (Fig. B).
 The most important steps you can take:

-- Fill the stud cavity from top to bottom and side to side.
-To avoid guesswork when insulating walls built from standard 92-5/8 in. long studs, purchase and install precut fiberglass batts that are 93 in. long and 15 in. wide.
-When you have to custom-cut batts at wall corners and other places, cut the batts 1 in. higher and wider than the cavity you’re filling.
+Fill the stud cavity from top to bottom and side to side.
+To avoid guesswork when insulating walls built from standard 92-5/8 inch long studs, purchase and install precut fiberglass batts that are 93 in. long and 15 in. wide.
+When you have to custom-cut batts at wall corners and other places, cut the batts 1 inch higher and wider than the cavity you’re filling.

 Figure B: Wall Insulation

 Install wall insulation so it completely fills each cavity side to side and top to bottom.
 But remember, packing and compressing insulation reduces its effectiveness.